Finding HQ Materials

 Curriculum Resources

-Scroll down to the “Adopted Multiple List-All Subjects” link to download a spreadsheet with extensive details on the state-reviewed curriculum.
+New Mexico provides many resources for districts to choose high-quality instructional materials.
+Scroll down to the “Adopted Multiple List-All Subjects” link to download a spreadsheet with extensive details on the state-reviewed curriculum, or find specific curriculum reviews on the HQIM Reviews website.

 Learn MoreAdoption Guidance & Tools